-Bottom Line: Eat meat from animals that were raised and fed in a natural way.
-It is healthier and more nutritious.
-If you can't afford it, grain-fed meat is still a much better option than the standard western diet.
+Summary Eat fresh meat from animals that were raised and fed in a natural way.
+It’s healthier and more nutritious.

-This includes salmon, trout, haddock, cod, sardines and many, many others.
+Popular types of fish include salmon, trout, haddock, cod, sardines and many others.

-Fish is rich in high-quality proteins, various essential nutrients and omega-3 fatty acids, which are excellent for the brain, heart and various other parts of the body.
+Fish is rich in high-quality proteins, various essential nutrients and omega-3 fatty acids, which promote heart and brain health.

-Omega-3s are very beneficial for depression, which means that eating fish 1–2 times per week may literally make you feel better every single day (5).
+They are also very beneficial for depression, which means that eating fish 1–2 times per week may make you feel better every single day (6).

 Just imagine, the nutrients contained in one egg are enough to grow an entire baby chicken.

-Despite what has been claimed for the past few decades, eating eggs does not give you heart attacks.
+Despite what some health experts have claimed for the past few decades, eating eggs does not give you heart attacks.

-Eating eggs changes your cholesterol from small, dense LDL (bad) to large LDL (good), increases HDL (good) cholesterol and provides the unique antioxidants lutein and zeaxanthin, which are very important for eye health (7).
+Eating eggs changes your LDL cholesterol from small, dense (bad) to large (good), all while increasing your “good” HDL cholesterol (8).

 A study in 30 overweight and obese women revealed that a breakfast of eggs caused them to eat fewer calories for up to 36 hours, compared to a bagel breakfast (11).

-Spinach, broccoli, cauliflower, carrots and many, many others.
+Vegetables include spinach, broccoli, cauliflower, carrots and many others.

-Vegetables are rich in fiber, antioxidants and many nutrients that are important for the human body.
+They are rich in fiber, antioxidants and nutrients that are important for your body.

-I recommend eating vegetables every day.
-They're healthy, filling, low in calories and add variety to the diet.
+It’s recommended to eat vegetables every day.
+They are healthy, filling, low in calories and a good way to add variety to your diet.

-Bottom Line: Vegetables are high in fiber, antioxidants and nutrients, but very low in calories.
+Summary Vegetables are high in fiber, antioxidants and nutrients but very low in calories.
 Eat a variety of vegetables every day.

-But fruits are more than just bags of fructose.
-They're also high in fiber, antioxidants, vitamin C, have a low energy density and are almost impossible to overeat.
+They're high in fiber, antioxidants and vitamin C, have a low energy density and are almost impossible to overeat.

-Bottom Line: Fruits are real foods.
-They are tasty, increase variety in the diet and don't require preparation.
+Summary Fruits are among the healthiest whole foods.
+They are also tasty, increase dietary variety and don't require preparation.

 However, nuts are high in calories and can hinder weight loss for some people.
-Therefore, I suggest eating nuts in moderation if you find yourself constantly snacking on them.
+Therefore, eat nuts in moderation if you find yourself constantly snacking on them.

 Root vegetables like potatoes and sweet potatoes are healthy, nutritious and very filling.

-Many populations around the world have eaten massive amounts of tubers and remained in excellent health (17).
+Many populations around the world have relied on tubers as a dietary staple and remained in excellent health (19).

-However, they are still very high in carbs and prevent the metabolic adaptation required to reap the full benefits of low-carb diets.
+However, they are still very high in carbs, mainly starch, and prevent the metabolic adaptation required to reap the full benefits of low-carb diets.

-Supplement your diet with some healthy fats and oils such as butter, coconut oil, lard, olive oil and others.
+Supplement your diet with some healthy fats and oils, such as olive oil and fish oil.

-Bottom Line: Supplement your diet with some healthy saturated and monounsaturated fats.
-If appropriate, take some cod fish liver oil each day.
-Choose saturated fats for high-heat cooking.
+Summary Supplement your diet with some healthy saturated and monounsaturated fats.
+If appropriate, take some fish liver oil each day.

-High-fat dairy products are rich in healthy fats, calcium and other nutrients.
+High-fat dairy products are rich in saturated fats, calcium and other nutrients.

-In a large review study published in 2012, consumption of high-fat dairy was associated with a lower risk of weight gain over time (20).
+In one large review, the consumption of high-fat dairy was associated with a lower risk of weight gain over time (25).